AkaiiKitsune/tal-cardreader/README.md

 # TAL CardReader

-This is a plugin that allows you to use USB HID card (cardio) and SmartCard readers with [TaikoArcadeLoader](https://github.com/BroGamer4256/TaikoArcadeLoader)
+This is a plugin that allows you to use CardIO and SmartCard readers with [TaikoArcadeLoader](https://github.com/BroGamer4256/TaikoArcadeLoader)

 # Acknowledgments